DanRoscigno/MyClickhouseConfigs/ApacheSuperset/README.md

 # Connecting Apache Superset to ClickHouse

-If you are running Docker on Linux, the IPADDR of your host machine from the perspective of your Apache Superset container, may be seen with `ip a | grep docker`:
+If you are running ClickHouse on a Linux machine and Superset in Docker on that same machine, the IPADDR of the host machine, from the perspective of your Apache Superset container, may be seen with
+`ip a | grep docker`:

 ```